42-Discworld/Farese_and_Walther_Lab/Manual_of_Lipidomics_pipeline_1.2.md

     second plot will classify significant lipid molecules into Glycerophospholipids, Neutral lipids, Sphingolipids, Sterols and
     other lipids.
 The third is interactive volcano plot which won't be displayed in the manual book.
-The forth plot is customized by the user, and it will onldy display the lipid class user input from the lipid class list.
+The forth plot is customized by the user, and it will only display the lipid class user input from the lipid class list.
     The last plot will only mark significant ether lipids if they exist.
 Data and plots will under subfolder Volc of data and plot.
   - Utility: User will need to input times of contrast, group names for